-One of the two rainbow sidewalks coming to Phoenix will be located next to the Southwest Center for HIV/AIDS.
+One of the two rainbow sidewalks in Phoenix is located next to the Southwest Center for HIV/AIDS.
 The center is pivotal in educating and testing anyone who believes they may have come into contact with a sexually transmitted disease.

 This location is also next to the thriving Phoenix First Friday event; it has become one of the nation’s largest self-guided art walks.
 Enjoy the culture and spirit of downtown every first Friday of the month as thousands of Phoenicians take over the streets of downtown Phoenix for the art walk each month, viewing gallery exhibits, perusing funky boutiques and outdoor vendors and enjoying performers and indie bands.

-The Melrose area is usually the starting point for LGBTQ tourists and locals; the quintessential gayborhood of Central Phoenix.
+The Melrose area is usually the starting point for LGBTQ+ tourists and locals; the quintessential gayborhood of Central Phoenix.
 It’s the one-mile stretch of Seventh Avenue between Indian School and Camelback and is known for being LGBT-friendly.
 Melrose boasts eclectic shops and is home to many of Phoenix’s gay bars along the best S-curve in the Valley.
-The rainbow crosswalk will be located at the 7th Ave and Glenrosa cross street.
+The rainbow crosswalk is located at the 7th Ave and Glenrosa cross street.

-We are looking to raise money to cover the cost of installing permanent rainbow colors on two crosswalks in Phoenix, AZ.
-Any amount you can donate will help us reach out goal!
+We are looking to raise money to cover the cost of maintaining the two rainbow crosswalks in Phoenix, AZ.
+Any amount you can donate will help us in the maintenance of the existing crosswalks and installation of more locations!
 Donations through this web page will be restricted to the implementation and maintenance of the Rainbow Crosswalks in Phoenix, AZ.

 Who We Are